ankane/field_test/README.md

 Participants are split into two fields: a type and id.

-Add to config
+Add to `config/field_test.yml`:

 ```yml
 legacy_participants: true
 ```

+See the section below are how to migrate participants.

-Emails no longer use `to` field.
+Emails no longer use `to` field to identify users.
 Restore this with:

 ```ruby
 class ApplicationMailer < ActionMailer::Base